dmairs/botse/docs/adventurer/skill-lines/warrior/bow.md

 | <img src="/icons/skills/bow/volley.png" className="skill-icon" /> | [<img src="/icons/instant.svg" alt="Instant Icon" className="icon-svg" />](/docs/glossary/instant): Deal a total of 4 damage, distributed as you choose among [enemies](/docs/glossary/enemy) [adjacent](/docs/glossary/adjacent) to you.
 [Then](/docs/glossary/then), [place](/docs/glossary/move-or-place) yourself in an [unoccupied](/docs/glossary/occupied) hex 2-4 hexes away from your current hex. |

 :::info
+**How does Volley and [Riposte](/docs/battles/enemy-skills/riposte) interact?**

+Whether or not units are adjacent is determined at the time the die is resolved, not at the time the damage is applied.

+Volley deals damage to an adjacent enemy, so if that enemy has Riposte, Riposte triggers, because it reacts to being dealt damage by an adjacent unit.

+Whether you resolve the Riposte damage or the movement first is up to you, but resolving the move first doesn't prevent the Riposte damage, because they were adjacent at the time the damage was dealt.

+<a href="https://discord.com/channels/273472391403798528/1394258182729367695/1430289898585198715" target="_blank">Source</a>

+---

 **Can you place yourself without dealing damage?**

 No, according to the "Resolving Partial Skills and Abilities" rule, anything before a **then** is considered to be the cost of the skill.